brimdata/super/book/src/formats/model.md

 The _null_ type is a primitive type representing only a `null` value.
 A `null` value can have any type.

-> `time` values correspond to 64-bit epoch nanoseconds and thus
-> not every valid RFC 3339 date and time string represents a valid time.
-> In addition, nanosecond epoch times overflow on April 11, 2262.
-> For the world of 2262, a new epoch can be created well in advance
-> and the old time epoch and new time epoch can live side by side with
-> the old using a [named type](#3-named-type) for the new epoch time referring to the old `time`.
->
-> An app that wants more than 64 bits of timestamp precision can always use
-> a named type of a `bytes` type and do its own conversions to and from the
-> corresponding bytes values.
-A time with a local time zone can be represented
-> as a record of a `time` field and a zone field.

 ### 2. Complex Types

 Complex types are composed of primitive types and/or other complex types.